Green Design and Sustainability Features

 We aimed for Gold and achieved it.
 In June 2016, Halifax Central Library project was given Leadership in Energy and Environmental Design (LEED) certification from the Canada Green Building Council.

-Sustainability in the context of a library means that the building needs to be built to last, have the flexibility to respond to changing program needs, reduce its operational environmental impact, and support the social and cultural needs of its users.
-The Library’s public consultations have clearly shown that “green design” is a high priority for the citizens of Halifax.
-The design team has worked hard to honour this commitment.
+Sustainability in the context of a library meant that the building needed to be built to last, have the flexibility to respond to changing program needs, reduce its operational environmental impact, and support the social and cultural needs of its users.
+The Library’s public consultations clearly showed that “green design” was a high priority for the citizens of Halifax.
+The design team has worked hard to honour this commitment, and met it.

-The Central Library is aiming to achieve Leadership in Energy and Environmental Design (LEED) certification from the Canada Green Building Council (CaGBC).
-LEED certification provides an internationally accepted third-party verification of high performance green buildings.
+LEED certification is an internationally accepted third-party verification of high performance green buildings.
 LEED promotes a holistic approach to sustainability by evaluating the design, construction, and operation of buildings in key areas of human and environmental health: sustainable site development, water efficiency, energy efficiency, responsible material selection, indoor environmental quality, and innovative design.
 Credits and prerequisites are organized into these six categories.
 A building is rated based on the total point score achieved, with four levels of certification (certified, silver, gold, and platinum).